The Royal Victoria Hotel: History

-It was originally called the Union, and built on the site of the Bear Inn.

-Local people subscribed to the building project of the new Union, which was to be the principal hotel in the town, built with the fashionable five bays and two and a half storeys surmounted by a very shallow pediment of the period.
-The first manager was William Liddle who came from the Red Lion in Winchester.
-It was renamed in 1832 after the Princess Victoria visited it and she herself declared that it would now be called 'The Royal Victoria Hotel'.
+The hotel was originally called the Union, and built on the site of the Bear Inn.
+Local people subscribed to the building project of the new Union, which was to be the principal hotel in the town, built with the then fashionable five bays and two and a half storeys surmounted by a very shallow pediment.
+The first manager was William Liddle, who came from the Red Lion in Winchester.
+It was renamed in 1832 after the Princess Victoria visited it in 1832 and she herself declared that it would now be called 'The Royal Victoria Hotel'.
+She gifted the hotel with a pair of tortoise shells to commemorate the visit.

-The hotel grew to the rear after the demolition of the factories and workshops, which were built along the back of the hotel.

-The hotel grew further with the building of a ballroom and cocktail bar in 1910.
+The Royal Victoria Hotel grew to the rear after the demolition of factories and workshops which had been built behind it.
+It was further extended in 1910 with the addition of a ballroom and cocktail bar.
 A second entrance from Water Lane was created for the use of people coming from the canal area, with Newport being on the main route to North Wales and Ireland.
 Many notable people stayed in the hotel over the years, but a fire in 1974 destroyed most of the photographs and memorabilia; however, it is believed that among the names to stay in the hotel were James Hain Friswell, Oliver Lodge and Charles Stewart Parnell.
+It became a Grade II listed building in 1952.

+The hotel reopened in 2008 under new management after a renovation. closed in 2014, briefly reopening in 2015 before closing again after being purchased by Town Centre Properties, a development company headed by Roger Brock.

-The hotel closed in 2014, briefly reopened in 2015 before closing again.
-In 2017 permission was sought to redevelop the building as flats, retaining the facade while demolishing the rear extension.
-However work did not proceed as promised with delays blamed on legal issues and the COVID-19 pandemic.
-The owners obtained further planning permission to develop it as 17 apartments in 2021.
-It was still undeveloped, shorn up by scaffolding and complained of as an "eyesore" in February 2023 when a director of the property firm told BBC Radio Shropshire the building needed to be demolished, a route not allowed by the local authority Telford and Wrekin District Council, who reportedly did not want the building de-listed and demolished.
-Subsequently, the owners did not comply with orders to repair by the council who twice intervened to make safe repairs and in December 2023 had decided to compulsorily purchase the building.
+In 2017 Brock sought permission from the local authority Telford and Wrekin District Council to redevelop the building as seven flats, retaining the facade while demolishing the rear extension and two cottages.
+Planning permission for conversion into twelve flats was granted in 2018, and for 17 apartments in 2021.
+The building was placed under scaffolding in 2019, but work did not proceed, with delays blamed on the discovery of asbestos, planning issues including a dispute over parking, and the COVID-19 pandemic.
+The vacant building continued to deteriorate and health and safety inspectors determined it to be unsafe, instituted a safety exclusion zone by closing a major road, and obtained a court order requiring necessary work.
+In February 2023 Brock announced that the expense of repairs was now too high and he wished to demolish the hotel.
+Telford and Wrekin District Council refused permission for delisting and demolition.
+The required repairs were not made and after twice intervening to make the building safe, in December 2023 the council decided to compulsorily purchase the building.
+The council made further urgent repairs in 2024–25 and as of April 2026, after completing further repairs needed to stabilise the building, were still pursuing the option of compulsory purchase.